Chinua Achebe: A Man of the People (1966–1967)

 Achebe's fourth novel, A Man of the People, was published in 1966.
 A bleak satire set in an unnamed African state which has just attained independence, the novel follows a teacher named Odili Samalu from the village of Anata who opposes a corrupt Minister of Culture named Nanga for his Parliament seat.
 Upon reading an advance copy of the novel, Achebe's friend John Pepper Clark declared: "Chinua, I know you are a prophet.
 Everything in this book has happened except a military coup!"
-Soon afterward, Nigerian Major Chukwuma Kaduna Nzeogwu seized control of the northern region of the country as part of a larger coup attempt.
-Commanders in other areas failed, and the plot was answered by a military crackdown.
+Soon afterwards, Nigerian Army officer Chukwuma Kaduna Nzeogwu seized control of the northern region of the country as part of the 1966 Nigerian coup d'état.
+Commanders in other areas failed, and the coup was followed by a military crackdown.
 A massacre of three thousand people from the eastern region living in the north occurred soon afterwards, and stories of other attacks on Igbo Nigerians began to filter into Lagos.

-The ending of his novel had brought Achebe to the attention of military personnel, who suspected him of having foreknowledge of the coup.
+The ending of his novel had brought Achebe to the attention of the Nigerian Armed Forces, who suspected him of having foreknowledge of the coup.
 When he received word of the pursuit, he sent his wife (who was pregnant) and children on a squalid boat through a series of unseen creeks to the Eastern stronghold of Port Harcourt.
 They arrived safely, but Christie suffered a miscarriage at the journey's end.
-Chinua rejoined them soon afterward in Ogidi.
+Chinua rejoined them soon afterwards in Ogidi.
 These cities were safe from military incursion because they were in the southeast, a part of the region that would later secede.

 Once the family had resettled in Enugu, Achebe and his friend Christopher Okigbo started a publishing house called Citadel Press to improve the quality and increase the quantity of literature available to younger readers.
 One of its first submissions was a story called How the Dog was Domesticated, which Achebe revised and rewrote, turning it into a complex allegory for the country's political tumult.
 Its final title was How the Leopard Got His Claws.
 Years later a Nigerian intelligence officer told Achebe, "of all the things that came out of Biafra, that book was most important."